 The Foundry has set itself the ambitious goal of helping the University's 23,000 students become more entrepreneurial.
-They can attend workshops on anything from public relations to blockchain technology, or take part in an 'accelerator' scheme (open to companies that have been founded or co-founded by an Oxford student, alumnus or member of staff), which connects start-ups with advisors and investors to aid their expansion.
+They can attend workshops on anything from public relations to blockchain technology, or take where new entrepreneurs are nurtured and the world's most successful ones welcomed part in an 'accelerator' scheme (open to companies that have been founded or co-founded by an Oxford student, alumnus or member of staff), which connects start-ups with advisors and investors to aid their expansion.
 Networking opportunities and chance encounters can also spur entrepreneurship, so the Foundry building incorporates a café and other social spaces.